-Multiplicity photos are a great way to creatively portray various characteristics of yourself in a single frame or to capture a series of poses, actions, or other things in one frame.
+Multiplicity photos are a great way to portray various characteristics of yourself in a single frame creatively or to capture a series of poses, actions, or other things in one frame.
 You then need to make a composite of the shots using an application like Photoshop.

 7. Instantaneous Self-Portrait

-Sometimes you may be somewhere and you may find that you are closely attached or can relate to that location or moment.
+Sometimes you may be somewhere and find that you are closely attached or can relate to that location or moment.
 In situations like these, if possible, think of how you can show your feeling towards that location or scene, come up with a pose, and capture pictures that can portray the raw emotion in that particular instant.

 8. Other Factors To Consider And More Tips